 I’m so enamored with Jin Shin Jyutsu that I think everyone should know about it and give it a try.
 And I look forward to sharing several more easy to learn JSJ processes in a future post, including my favorite flow that is sooo relaxing and works to balance all the energy in the body.

 You can do it while lying comfortably in bed, and even fall asleep during the process and still have it be effective.
 HA!
 Maybe Jin Shin Jyutsu should be called the lazy (wo)man’s “art of learning to know (help) yourself.”

 I mean really, how many things do you know of where you simply hold a finger…and can even fall asleep in the process, and are still helping everything from assuaging fear to expanding cosmic consciousness?!!

 So if you’d like to know more about this gentle, yet profound, art and energy process, stay tuned for my next post on JSJ.
 I also recommend reading The Touch of Healing by Alice Burmeister and checking out Astrid Kauffman’s Flows For Life site.

-FYI, if you have not heard of Sivana Spirit before, I highly recommend you check out their site.
+FYI, if you haven’t heard of Sivana Spirit before, I highly recommend you check out their site.
 They carry some wonderful yoga, meditation and spiritually-inspired clothing, gifts and beautiful jewelry with healing properties.
-You can use the link on my website and get a code for 25% off just for today, August 31st, AND help support what I do in the process!
+You can use the link on my “Resources” website page and get a discount on your first time purchase AND help support this blog in the process!
 Yea!
 Everybody wins. 🙂

 p.s.
 Be sure to give Self-help Health a follow so you don’t miss out on any future posts.
 Also check out the To Your Health page at my website Evolution Made Easier and my other blog for more helpful information, tips, tools and resources.